javicacheiro/openstack-training/core/horizon/horizon.md

 ![Pubkey](https://github.com/javicacheiro/openstack-training/blob/main/img/openstack-pubkey.png?raw=true)

-If do not have an existing SSH Key pair you can create one using:
+If you do not have an existing SSH Key pair you can create one using:
 ```bash
 ssh-keygen -t rsa -b 4096
 ```
 and the public key will be available under: `.ssh/id_rsa.pub`

+TIP: You can copy several keys in the text box and all of them will be added.

+NOTE: The key is only loaded on boot.
+Changes to the key will not affect already running instances.

 ## Create Security Group
-The security group represents a sort of firewall rules for the instances.
+The security group represents a sort of firewall for the instances to the network level.

 We will create one to allow SSH connections:
 - `Network > Security Groups: Create Security Group`